Brand, Campaigns & Content October 18, 2018

 Is Instagram rooting for a full experience with the new Shopping function?

-Not too long ago, Instagram users were using the app to merely edit, post and view different photos and videos of their friends, loved ones or favourite celebrity.
-However, in the last few years, the app has quickly grown towards a full-service app.
+Not too long ago, Instagram users were using the app to merely edit, post and view different photos and videos of their friends, loved ones or favorite celebrity.
+In the last few years, however, the app has quickly grown towards a full-service app.
 Users can hardly keep up with the new functions: after Stories, GIFs and IGTV, along with their recently new shopping feature that rolled-out in April 2018.
-Instagram came up with this feature to facilitate user shopping via Instagram whilst providing them with a seamless experience.
+Instagram came up with this feature in order to facilitate user shopping via Instagram while providing them with a seamless experience.
 However, is Shopping via Instagram as of today, as successful as the other functions the app carries?
 Let’s find out.

 Instagram’s Shopping function

 Previously, both businesses and brands added a so-called ‘link in bio’, a website link in their Instagram biography, with the CTA in the copy under their posts.
 After every new post, the bio needed to be changed.
 Understandably, this was not a very efficient method for businesses and brands, as everything on Instagram moves at such a raging tempo.
 In comes product tagging which gives users a simple and fast solution to the problem.
 With the new function, tagging products is as simple as tagging people.
 Businesses and brands simply choose a photo, which they can tag up to five products per image or up to twenty per carousel, and they are good to go.
 By tapping on the shopping post tag, users are given quick access to pricing and product details.
 A second tap will redirect users to a different Instagram page where they can see additional information, extra pictures.
 Once the user has learned more about the product and is satisfied, they can tap “Shop Now” and are redirected to the business or brand’s mobile shop where the purchase is made.